High-profile politicians’ private conversations compromised by Russia, MPs told

 Mr Docherty said the group had conducted an exercise known as spear-phishing to steal information from a “significant” number of parliamentarians from multiple political parties.

+It is understood there are hundreds of victims of attempted hacks by Russia across the UK, many being widely recognisable names – with personal email accounts being targeted, not just official emails.

+He added that impersonation attempts and “false accounts” had been made to compromise email accounts in the public sector and wider civil society to create a “believable approach seeking to build a rapport before delivering a malicious link”.

-MPs were told sanctions would be imposed on two members of Star Blizzard, including one who is understood to be an FSB intelligence officer.
+MPs were told sanctions would be imposed on two members of Star Blizzard following a National Crime Agency investigation, named by the Foreign, Commonwealth & Development Office (FCDO) as Andrey Stanislavovich Korinets, AKA Alexey Doguzhiev, and FSB intelligence officer Ruslan Aleksandrovich Peretyatko.

-Mr Docherty said the Russian ambassador was summoned to the Foreign Office to be told “these actions have consequences”.
+Mr Docherty said the Russian ambassador was summoned to the FCDO to be told “these actions have consequences”.

+It is understood the ambassador was unavailable when summoned and officials instead met with a senior member of the Russian government to express concerns over the attempts to interfere in democratic processes.

+Speaking about Russian “attempted cyber interference” and “malicious cyber activity”, Mr Docherty told MPs: “I can confirm today that the Russian Federal Security Services, the FSB, is behind a sustained effort to interfere in our democratic processes.